dev-diaries41/bluetracker/README.md

 ✅ Identifying **movement patterns** of frequent devices.
 ✅ Implementing **geo-fencing** for businesses or security use cases.

+---

 ### Example Use Cases
 🔵 **Retail Stores** → Track the number of new vs. returning customers.
 🔵 **Traffic Analytics** → Monitor Bluetooth signals from cars & phones to analyze congestion.
 🔵 **Security** → Identify unknown devices in **restricted areas**.
 🔵 **Lost & Found** → Track last seen **locations** of devices over time.

+---

 ## Database
 The tool uses an SQLite database to store scan results and history.
-The database path can be specified using `--db-path` in commands.

-## Dependencies
-- Rust
-- tokio (for async runtime)
-- clap (for command-line argument parsing)
-- chrono (for date/time handling)
-- SQLite (for data storage)

 ## License
 This project is licensed under the MIT License.